ciocanbianca/Ciocan2021_MACS1931_BCG_codes/README.md

 + `EL_maps.ipynb`:  a Jupyter notebook showing how to plot (emission-line) maps from the output tables of the _FADO_ pipeline

-+ `Diagnostic_diag_with_shock_grids.ipynb` : a Jupyter notebook showing how to plot the BPT diagnostic diagram ([Baldwin et al 1981](https://ui.adsabs.harvard.edu/abs/1981PASP...93....5B/abstract) )  together with predictions from fully radiative shock models ( [Allen et al. 2008](https://iopscience.iop.org/article/10.1086/589652/meta) ) calculated with the shock and photoionisation code MAPPINGS V from the [Mexican Million Models database](http://3mdb.astro.unam.mx:3686) ([Alarie et al. 2019](https://ui.adsabs.harvard.edu/abs/2019RMxAA..55..377A/abstract) )
++ `Diagnostic_diag_with_shock_grids.ipynb` : a Jupyter notebook showing how to plot the BPT diagnostic diagram ([Baldwin et al 1981](https://ui.adsabs.harvard.edu/abs/1981PASP...93....5B/abstract)) together with predictions from fully radiative shock models ( [Allen et al. 2008](https://iopscience.iop.org/article/10.1086/589652/meta) ) calculated with the shock and photoionisation code MAPPINGS V from the [Mexican Million Models database](http://3mdb.astro.unam.mx:3686) ([Alarie et al. 2019](https://ui.adsabs.harvard.edu/abs/2019RMxAA..55..377A/abstract) )

-7)How to plot stellar kinematics from GIST output: `Velocity_plots_GIST.ipynb`
++ `Velocity_plots_GIST.ipynb`: a Jupyter notebook showing how to plot stellar kinematic maps from the output files of the [_GIST_ pipeline](https://abittner.gitlab.io/thegistpipeline/V3.0.3-doc1/) ([Bittner et al. 2019](https://ui.adsabs.harvard.edu/abs/2019A%26A...628A.117B/abstract) )